 It may sound fairly simple and straight forward, but I do share some tips so make sure to keep reading and seeing what I recommend after having done this a few times.

-*Please keep in mind that I’m in no way suggesting that you all go and do this to every ant hill on your property… I personally think that ants are an important part of our ecosystem, I recommend this method more for taking care of any ants that are coming into your home, near where your kids play, or near any animals that could be harmed.
-I leave any non-threatening ants alone to do their thing.*
+*Please keep in mind that I’m in no way suggesting that you all go and do this to every ant hill/colony on your property… I personally think that ants are an important part of our ecosystem, I recommend this method more for taking care of any ants that are coming into your home, near where your kids play, or near any animals that could be harmed.
+I prefer to leave any non-threatening ants alone to do their thing.*

 When I first tried this, I thought maybe I had a few hundred ants in my ant hill, and many of them were making their way into my home, which is why I even killed them… but I was shocked to discover that there were more like thousands of ants in that one ant hill.